metrorailings/OwlBlog/content/posts/week-9-quick-insights.md

 Johnathan Hankins making a difference against the run in particular.

 The Raiders defense seems to have adjusted in the second half by blitzing more.
 Seems to be working out so far...

+Carr bailed out of the pocket too early on 3rd down, essentially limiting his options and killing the drive.